 The study looked at the use of fluoride toothpaste as a marker of how well Swedes understand the uses of oral hygiene products, and how well they are educated about oral hygiene.
 Most of them did not understand the role of fluoride, or how this substance works to prevent tooth decay, and did not know the brushing techniques involved with optimizing fluoride.
 Most of the people who partook in the study were laboring under the misunderstanding that fluoride is used for keeping the mouth fresh.

 A few interesting statistics are also brought into light.
 It turns out that women under 35 are the best at oral health management.
 It also turns out that teenagers know the least about oral hygiene.
-It also shows that most people, around 80%, believe they are practicing oral hygiene methods correctly.
-This means that the marketing about oral hygiene, although omnipresent, is not doing its job, the ads are not dealing with real life issues, and the companies in the oral health industry are perhaps operating under some fundamental misconceptions about our basic knowledge.
+It also shows that most people, around 80%, believe they are practising oral hygiene methods correctly.
+This means that the marketing about oral hygiene, although omnipresent, is not doing its job, the ads are not dealing with real-life issues, and the companies in the oral health industry are perhaps operating under some fundamental misconceptions about our basic knowledge.